The rotation problem: Introduction

 Ernst Mach \citet{Mach72,Mach72a,Mach33,Mach33a} suggested that inertia might be determined by distant matter.
 Various versions of that proposal have come to be known as Mach's principle.
 Since we now know (from General Relativity) that inertia is a gravitational force, such an implementation of Mach's principle would require that the gravitational field (or at least part of it) be determined only by its sources (matter) rather than having independent degrees of freedom (in terms of initial and boundary conditions).

-If the many proposals to implement exactly that for General Relativity, e.g. \citep{Sciama53,SWG69,Gilman70,Raine75,Raine:1981,Raine95} were correct, then gravitation would behave very differently from the electromagnetic interaction, in that electric and magnetic fields are determined not only from sources (charges and currents), but also from initial and boundary conditions.
+If the many proposals to implement Mach's principle for General Relativity, e.g. \citep{Sciama53,SWG69,Gilman70,Raine75,Raine:1981,Raine95} were correct, then gravitation would behave very differently from the electromagnetic interaction, in that electric and magnetic fields are determined not only from sources (charges and currents), but also from initial and boundary conditions.